Gold Dust Woman is a cradle-to-golden-years slog through the singer’s life

-Being a Stevie Nicks fan has always required that one reconcile the conflict between thinking that her Sisters of the Moon act was somehow simultaneously empowering and a little embarrassing.
+Being a Stevie Nicks fan has always required reconciling the conflict between thinking that her Sisters of the Moon act was somehow both empowering and a little embarrassing.

-On the other hand, that Nicks’ early heyday coincided with the emergence of punk rock also made her seem slightly silly and retrogressive.
-She was the tea and sympathy that girls sipped in secret when they needed a good cry, but not what they admitted to in the mosh pit.
+That Nicks’ early heyday also coincided with the emergence of punk rock made her seem slightly silly and retrogressive.
+She was the tea and sympathy those girls sipped in secret when they needed a good cry, but not what they admitted to in the mosh pit.
 Still, there was an authenticity to her constantly-twirling version of being a woman.
-She was the contrasting lace to the leather of contemporaries like Chrissy Hynde or Patti Smith.
+She was the contrasting lace to the leather of contemporaries like Chrissy Hynde.

 During her last year of high school, in San Mateo, California, she met Lindsay Buckingham, who recruited her to sing with his band, Fritz.
-The sextet played increasingly high-profile gigs throughout the Bay Area, first at college campuses and later opening for acts like Jimmy Hendrix and Janis Joplin at Bill Graham-produced concerts.
+The sextet played increasingly high-profile gigs throughout the Bay Area, first at college campuses and later opening for acts like Jimmy Hendrix and Janis Joplin.

 But, by 1971, along with Hendrix and Joplin, Fritz was kaput.
 By then Nicks and Buckingham had become romantically involved and headed to Los Angeles to record as a duo.